growfatlikeme/beanstalk_deploy/README.md

 - Database lifecycle is independent of environment <br>

 > [!TIP]
-> CLI command for Ubuntu WSL for zipping and unzipping the package
+> The following is CLI command in Ubuntu WSL for zipping and unzipping the package

 `zip python2.zip *`
+\
 ✅ This creates python2.zip containing all files in the current directory.

 `unzip python2.zip -d your_destination_folder/`
+\
 ✅ Extract python2.zip content to a your desired folder